mariolo1985/githubplay/README.md

 An exercise with Github rest api.

 - Uses an authenticated Github api endpoint
+  - *note*: Add token to *Authorization* header in `src/components/CommitModal/CommitModal.js` and `src/components/App/App.js`
+  - *note*: Github revoked the OAuth access token used to make the API calls due to it being committed in a repo (security no-no)
+  - *Additional notes in the section* **Things I would do differently**
 - Return top 100 starred Github repos sorted with pagination
 - Show commit details upon selecting a repo
 - Partial responsiveness